soticoker/drone-company-sales-insights/README.md

 ### Install and view
-In order to get the file working, you need to install Power BI.
-It's free and you can download it from Microsoft: https://www.microsoft.com/en-gb/download/details.aspx?id=58494
+In order to get the file working on your PC, you need to install Power BI.
+It's free and you can download it from Microsoft:
+https://www.microsoft.com/en-gb/download/details.aspx?id=58494

 Make sure you download the proper 32Bit or 64bit file, depending on which version of Microsoft Office you are using.